DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Alternate Statistics: Median and Shannon Entropy

 \section{Alternate Statistics: Median and Shannon Entropy}

 To justify our choice of mean, variance, and maximum statistics, we conducted an ablation study exploring two alternatives: the median and Shannon entropy.
 While an activation map encodes many statistical properties, for our framework to be effective, the chosen statistic must produce a distinctive signature for ID versus OOD samples.
+For the purpose of this study, we limit our experiment to SUN, Place, Texture and iNaturalist (ImageNet benchmark)

 \textbf{Median.} We begin by extracting the \textit{median} from each activation map of \( g(\mathbf{x}) \in \mathbb{R}^{n \times k \times k} \), transforming it into an \(n\)-dimensional feature vector \( h(\mathbf{x}) \in \mathbb{R}^n \) using global median pooling, as defined in Equation~\ref{eq: median_pooling}: